Evangelical Fellowship of Canada: Publications

 The EFC publishes Faith Today, a major evangelical magazine in Canada, founded in 1983 under the leadership of Brian Stiller.
-Love in Action magazine was founded by Joel Gordon and Benjamin Porter in 2010 and in 2016 was rebranded under the name, Love Is Moving - Canada's Christian youth and young adult magazine.
+Its young adult magazine Love Is Moving returned to its roots in 2024 as an online venture, ending a print run from 2016 to 2023.
+The young adult magazine was founded with the name Love in Action by Joel Gordon and Benjamin Porter.